jahredhope/basic-webpack-example/src/content.md

 Pages contain a mix of dynamic content that can be server-side rendered and dynamic content that is only client-side rendered.

-The application as much as possible without/before JavaScript has loaded.
+The application works, as much as possible, without/before JavaScript has loaded.
 With the exception of content that is both dynamic and not server-side renderable.

 ## Features